anselotti/anselotti/README.md

-- 👋 Hi, I’m @anselotti
+- 👋 Hi, I’m Anssi Kosunen @anselotti
 - 👀 I’m interested in sports, politics, dogs and of course computers.
 - 🌱 I’m currently learning basics of computer programmin.
 I will be full stack developer!
 - 💞️ I’m looking to collaborate on ...